-A boil advisory is now in effect for residents in the area.
-Scoville told 21 News that the advisory is precautionary and due to possible contamination during the depressurization of the water lines.
-He also advises residents to use cold water from their taps for boiling as hot water may pull any potential lead contaminants out of standard faucets.
+Following the repairs, a boil advisory was in effect for residents in the area.
+Scoville told 21 News that the advisory was precautionary and due to possible contamination during the depressurization of the water lines.
+He also advised residents to use cold water from their taps for boiling as hot water may pull any potential lead contaminants out of standard faucets.

 "Boiling water only removes bacteria, not lead," according to EPA guidelines cited by the Girard Water Department.